 2. Be Professional

 You may find yourself conflicted between the devil on one shoulder and the naive angel on the other.
 If you ever feel like either one of those extreme personalities, then, by all means, take a break.
-Take advantage of your internet business and step outside for some fresh air to clear your mind.
+Take advantage of your online business and step outside for some fresh air to clear your mind.
 Once you’ve rationalized the situation, whatever it may be, then respond to the buyer appropriately.

 It’s not often that you should encounter a situation that makes you feel like you need to take a time-out.
 As long as you’re honest, you shouldn’t have many problems with buyers.